-A very nice solution to that problem was proposed by ?.
+A very nice solution to the problem of double averaging was proposed by Arakawa and Hsu [1990].
 The idea is to get rid of the double averaging by considering triad combinations of vorticity.
-It is noteworthy that this solution is conceptually quite similar to the one proposed by [?] for the discretization of the iso-neutral diffusive operator.
+It is noteworthy that this solution is conceptually quite similar to the one proposed by [Griffies et al. 1998] for the discretization of the iso-neutral diffusion operator (see App.E).

-The ? vorticity advection scheme for a single layer is modified for spherical coordinates as described by ? to obtain the EEN scheme.
-Let first provides the discrete expression of the potential vorticity, q, defined at an f-point :
+The Arakawa and Hsu [1990] vorticity advection scheme for a single layer is modified for spherical coordinates as described by Arakawa and Lamb [1981] to obtain the EEN scheme.
+First consider the discrete expression of the potential vorticity, q, defined at an f-point :